Huabao International (OTCMKTS:HUIHY) Reaches New 12-Month Low at $24.64

-Huabao International Holdings Limited (OTCMKTS:HUIHY – Get Rating)’s share price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as $24.64 and last traded at $24.64, with a volume of 0 shares.
+Shares of Huabao International Holdings Limited (OTCMKTS:HUIHY – Get Rating) hit a new 52-week low during trading on Tuesday .
+The stock traded as low as $24.64 and last traded at $24.64, with a volume of 0 shares traded.
 The stock had previously closed at $24.64.

 Huabao International Stock Performance